QasimKhan5x/TPC-DI/README.md

 First, create a MySQL database for the required scale factor database.
 It should be called `tpcdi_sf5` or `tpcdi_sf3` or similar.

 The entire implementation can be found `etl.ipynb`.
-The notebook provides an interactive execution of the notebook.
+The notebook provides an interactive execution of the benchmark phases.
 Otherwise, to run the benchmark in a command line, run the following:

     python -m scripts.historical
     python -m scripts.incremental